 The historic centres of all three Baltic capitals are UNESCO world heritage sites.
 Tallinn’s Old Town with its hilly location in an otherwise relatively flat city is particularly picturesque.

-To get a good understanding of the history of Tallinn and its many medieval buildings (including Europe’s oldest continuously operating pharmacy), we recommend joining the yellow suitcase free walking tour.
-The tour starts at 1200h outside the Tourist Information Centre and takes approximately two hours.
+To get a good understanding of the history of Tallinn and its many medieval buildings (including Europe’s oldest continuously operating pharmacy (Raepteek, established in 1422) [Official website, Google Maps location), we recommend joining a Free Walking Tour.

-If you’ve never been on a submarine or icebreaker (but always wanted to), head to the Seaplane Harbour after lunch.
-The museum is located in an old seaplane hangar, a masterpiece of engineering in its own right.
+If you’ve never been on a submarine (but always wanted to), head to the Seaplane Harbour after lunch.
+The Estonian Maritime Museum / Lennusadam [Official website, Google Maps location] is located in an old seaplane hangar, a masterpiece of engineering in its own right.
+It is the most popular museum in Estonia.
 The entry tickets aren’t cheap though…

-After the museum visit, take a stroll back towards the Old Town, past the many wooden houses in the Kalamaja district and the Balti Jaama Market.
-And make sure you stop for a drink (or two, three, …) and a bite to eat at one of the many cafes and bars at the Depoo (behind the Central Railway Station) and/or the Telliskivi Creative City.
+After the museum visit, take a stroll back towards the Old Town, past the many wooden houses in the Kalamaja district [Google Maps location] and the Balti Jaama Market [Official Website, Google Maps location].
+And make sure you stop for a drink (or two, three, …) and a bite to eat at one of the many cafes and bars at the Depoo (Google Maps location] and/or the Telliskivi Creative City / Telliskivi Loomelinnak [Official website, Google Maps location].

 The Telliskivi Creative City and nearby Depoo are great to enjoy a chilled drink and a bite to eat